wojake/awesome-xrpl/readme.md

   tweets interesting and easily-digestable messages of rolling stats of the XRPL.
 Its' followers, tend to raise the more interesting of them to top with retweets/likes.
 - [XRP Updates Bot](https://twitter.com/OdlBot) Tweets XRP ODL stats twice/day (8am/8pm ET), price action updates every 4hr (and when support/resistance met) and news as it happens.
 Created by [@xrpartisan](https://twitter.com/xrpartisan)
+- [CasinoCoin Alerts](https://twitter.com/CasinoCoinAlert) CasinoCoin (CSC) price swing alerts: movement of more than 10% within an hour, or more than 15% in a day.
+By [@ForexCadet](https://twitter.com/ForexCadet)

 # Apps